 The numbers nationally are also alarming.
-The National Highway Traffic Safety Administration, known as NHTSA, says that throughout the United States in 2017, 37% of children who died in crashes “were not buckled at all.”
+The National Highway Traffic Safety Administration, known as NHTSA, says that throughout the United States in 2020, 42% of children who died in crashes were unrestrained.

-“Parents need current and accurate information to keep their children safe in a crash, but they don’t always find that from traditional sources,” said Jennifer Northway, the director of Injury Prevention for University Health.
+“Parents need current and accurate information to keep their children safe in a crash, but they don’t always find that from traditional sources,” said Jennifer Northway, director of Injury Prevention at University Health.

 Northway says parents too often listen to relatives and friends who offer inaccurate information.
 They may unintentionally endanger children by passing car seats from child to child, not realizing the seats are missing parts or are no longer safe to use.